Googulator/TeslaCrack/README.rst

   **must run all commands from the included command-prompt executable**.
-  And although  they **do not require admin-rights to install**, you most probably **need admin-rights** when running `teslacrack.py`, if the files to unlock originate from a different user.
+  And although  they **do not require admin-rights to install**, you most probably **need admin-rights** when running `teslacrack.py`, if the files to decrypt originate from a different user.

 Install TeslaCrypt
 ------------------